What Is Agile Methodology, A Guide For Leaders

 Where did Agile come from?

-In 2001, a small group of people, tired of the traditional approach to managing software development projects, designed the agile manifesto.
-It is a more improved method for managing the progress of software projects.
+In 2001, a small group of people, tired of the traditional approach to managing software development products, designed the agile manifesto.
+It is a more improved method for managing the progress of software products.

 The agile manifesto has four important values: